Ysgol Aberconwy: Curriculum

-English, Welsh, Maths, Science, Religious Education and Physical Education are compulsory until the end of Year 11.
+English, Welsh, Maths, Science and Physical Education are compulsory until the end of Year 11.
 All other subjects are optional after Year 9.
 Pupils Welsh Bacc, begin their GCSE studies at the beginning of Year 10.

 Whilst Ysgol Aberconwy does not offer any specialist subjects, pupils in Years 10–13 may study courses at Llandrillo College, such as Retail Management, Catering, Fine Art, Graphic Art, Health and Beauty, Fashion and Textiles, Photography, Applied IT, Further Maths, Human Biology, and Geology.

 Uniform

 The school uniform for the lower school (years 7 to 11) is a dark navy sweater with the school crest, a white polo neck shirt with a collar in the colour of the pupil's house, black trousers or skirt, and dark shoes.

 The Sixth Form uniform consists of a grey V-neck jumper with the school crest, a white collared shirt and a blue and gold tie, dark trousers or skirt and plain black shoes.